 Think of it as if it’s a building.
 The blockchain is always the foundation that supports the cryptocurrency — just as the foundation of a building supports its entire structure.
 If you follow this metaphor, the cryptocurrency coin is a new building that needs its own foundation, and cannot rely on any other structure.

 On the other hand, a token is an addition to the existing building.
 To raise a new floor, you do not need to rebuild the foundation.
 You can just add on top of what is already there.
 In principle, this is exactly how a cryptocurrency token works.

-From the moment bitcoin was launched, several more coins have appeared, or branched off from the original it's code.
-These coins slightly changed the core bitcoin blockchain.
-These are coins like namecoin, peercoin, litecoin, and others.
-Since the coins of this type originated on the basis of the bitcoin code, they are often called the ‘alternative coin’ or as it more commonly abbreviated as - altcoin.
+From the moment Bitcoin was launched, several more coins have appeared, or branched off from the original code.
+These coins slightly changed the core Bitcoin blockchain.
+These are coins like namecoin, peercoin, litecoin and others.
+Since the coins of this type originated on the basis of the Bitcoin code, they are often called the ‘alternative coin’ or as it more commonly abbreviated as - altcoin.

 What they are used for — yet another important difference between coins and tokens is that they have different uses.
 The value of the coin is usually based on their own blockchain.
 This means that they are interchangeable and can be traded and exchanged.

 Crypto coins can be divided into smaller monetary units, but their value remains constant.
 As a result, it’s relatively easy to trade coins.
 They can also be exchanged for fiat currencies at a fairly understandable rate.
 Simply put it, cryptocurrency coins can be used as proper currencies.
 Coin owners can buy goods and services with them.
 Such coins can also be traded.